 We may be seeing a similar pattern now, as the extended version of the tax credit ends next month, he said in a statement.

 The government's $8,000 tax credit for first-time home buyers originally was to end on November 30.
 The Obama administration then extended and expanded the program, adding a $6,500 credit for home owners buying a new residence and increasing income limits.
 Eligible borrowers must now sign contracts by April 30 and close loans by June 30.

-Leif Thomsen, chief executive of Mortgage Master, in Walpole, Massachusetts, said the tax credit has become less relevant in boosting purchases over time, because most people who could have taken advantage of it have already done so.
+Leif Thomsen, chief executive of Mortgage Master, in Walpole, Massachusetts, said the tax credit has become less relevant in increasing purchases over time, because most people who could have taken advantage of it have already done so.

 There are still some procrastinators out there who have yet to pull the trigger on their decision to purchase a home and they will find themselves out of time very soon, he said.

 Meanwhile, higher mortgage rates are muting home loan refinancing.
 The MBA's seasonally adjusted index of refinancing applications decreased 1.3 percent, reaching its lowest level since the week ended February 19.